10Dozen/dzn_civen/README.md

 <br>**Location Settings** are defined in <tt>**dzn_civen_locationSettings**</tt> array.
 Format of the array is next:
 <br> <tt>[ "LocationCity_F",	[ "CivilianType1", "VehicleType1", 0.3	] ]</tt>
 <br>where:
-<br><tt>"LocationCity_F"</tt> - classname of the editor-placed GameLogic-Location, or custome name from <tt>Description</tt> field
+<br><tt>"LocationCity_F"</tt> - classname of the editor-placed GameLogic-Location, or custom name from <tt>Description</tt> field
 <br><tt>"CivilianType1"</tt> - name of the civilian template (see <tt>dzn_civen_civilianTypes</tt>)
 <br><tt>"VehicleType1"</tt> - name of the vehicles template (see <tt>dzn_civen_vehicleTypes</tt>)
 <br><tt>0.3</tt> - density of parked vehicle (quantity of parked vehicles per civilian - 0.3 means that there will be 3 parked vehicles per 10 spawned civilians)

 #### Population
 **Population limit** can be defined via <tt>Azimuth</tt> control from editor menu.
 If you do not want to spawn any civilian - set value to negative (e.g. *-1*).
 Civilians have 2 behaviours: *safe* and *danger*.
 Behavior is the same for all civilians of one location.
-If anyone is shooting near civilians, location become *danger* - civilians are falling to the ground or start to running in panic.
-After time defined as <tt>dzn_civen_cooldownTimer</tt> passed - location become *safe*.
+If anyone is shooting near civilians, location become *danger* - civilians are falls to the ground or start to run in panic.
+After time, defined as <tt>dzn_civen_cooldownTimer</tt>, is passed - location become *safe*.
 In *safe* state civilians can walk from street to street, enter buildings or simply stant and watch around.
 <br>**Population Settings** are defined in <tt>**dzn_civen_civilianTypes**</tt> array.
 Format of the array is next:
 <br> <tt>[ "CivilianType1", [	["C_man_1", "C_man_polo_1_F_afro"], ["kit_civRandom"], { }	]</tt>
 <br>where: